Geography

 Financial language understanding, NLP Center

-• Punctuation restoration as unsupervised representation learning objective improves structure understanding (2023) blog full text
+- Punctuation restoration as unsupervised representation learning objective improves structure understanding (2023) tech blog (Korean) abstract

 Creative AI, Research & Innovation